HSHKZ/holbertonschool-printf_project/README.md

 The `_printf` function supports the following conversion specifiers:
 - `%c`: Prints a single character.
 - `%s`: Prints a string of characters.
+- `%d`: Prints an integer in decimal format.
+- `%i`: Prints an integer in decimal format.
 - `%%`: Prints a percent sign.

 ## Files